BenDQL/CCS_Blog/posts/week3-blog-post.md

 ---
-title: Week 3 blog post!
+title: Week 3 - Effective Complexity & the Cute
 published_at: 2024-03-21
-snippet: week 3 homework
+snippet: Discuss "cute" & "effective complexity" and Assignment 1's journey
 disable_html_sanitization: true
 ---

-## AT1 Concepts
+## Assignment 1 Concepts

 ### What "cute" is, as an aesthetic category